emqx/emqx-coap/README.md

 Topics in URI should be percent-encoded, but corresponding uri_path option has percent-encoding converted.
 Please refer to RFC 7252 section 6.4, "Decomposing URIs into Options":

 > Note that these rules completely resolve any percent-encoding.

+That implies coap client is responsible to convert any percert-encoding into true character while assembling coap packet.

 License
 -------